HuakunTech/Tulyn/docs/src/content/docs/blog/creation.md

 ---

 > Why did I create Kunkun?
 > Kunkun is designed to be a cross-platform and open source alternative for apps like Alfred, Raycast, uTools.
-I will discuss these 3 them in this blog.
+I will discuss them in this blog.

 These are very successful and popular products that I have used and loved.
 Kunkun was created to solve some of the problems I had with these products.